 Have an Idea?
 Now What?

-BASIC RESEARCH YOU CAN DO YOURSELF
+MARKET RESEARCH YOU CAN DO YOURSELF & SAVE THOUSANDS OF DOLLARS

 - MARKET RESEARCH: If your idea is a new automobile product, are there any similar products currently on the market?
 How much do they cost?
-How many people would benefit from using this in the United States and internationally.
+How many people would benefit from using this in the United States.
 Does your product solve a problem, how big of a problem is this?
 If you find a product(s) similar to your idea, but not exactly your idea, make a note of the product(s) name and the website(s) where you found it.
 This information will be very important when a patent attorney does the worldwide patent search.

 - Google Search: If your idea is completely new, come up with a name for it based on what it does.
 You could share the idea with a friend or family member, and see what they would call it, then start searching.
 If your idea is a new feature on an existing product, use that product name in your search.